 We all know that Thailand is considered a paradise country to visit.
 It has amazing beaches, temples to explore, islands, amazing food, and a lot more.
 As well as that it is known as the land of smiles cause the Thais are always smiling and friendly.

 While Thailand is a great place to visit there are a number of reasons to not visit Thailand.
-For example, we all heard about how friendly the Thai people are towards visitors to Thailand but really are they that friendly.
+For example, there is the 2 tier pricing to national parks where non-Thais pay 3 times the price that a Thai would have to pay.

 In this post, we will go through the reason not to go to Thailand.
 Let’s get started!